 Account Reconciliation Process Sample Clauses

 Account Reconciliation Process.
 If the discrepancy of the statistics calculated by the Parties is not more than 10%, the data of settlement posted by Party A shall prevail, if such discrepancy exceeds 10%, Party B may request account reconciliation to Party A within 5 calendar days after the data of settlement is posted.
 If Party B fails to request account reconciliation within such 5 days, it shall be deemed to have accepted such data of settlement, and Party A will not accept any request for account reconciliation of the corresponding settlement month.
-Party A’s delay in payment due to account reconciliation shall not be deemed as a breach of its obligation of timely payment.
+Party A’s delay in payment due to account reconciliation shall not operate as a breach of its obligation of timely payment.

 AutoNDA by SimpleDocs